jrpotter/notebook/notes/set/cardinality.md

 %%ANKI
 Basic
-How do we expand expression $A \prec B$ using FOL?
+In terms of sets, how do we expand expression $A \prec B$ using FOL?
 Back: $A \not\approx B \land \exists C, C \subseteq B \land A \approx C$
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1735493305924-->